justin-capalbo/dont-play-kittens-game/README.md

 [Kittens Game](http://bloodrizer.ru/games/kittens/#)

-# Browser compatibility
+## Browser compatibility

-This might not be compatible with older versions of certain browsers.
+This might not be compatible with older versions of certain browsers because it uses more modern javascript.
 If you get errors when trying to inject the script, try upgrading to the latest Chrome or Firefox.
 But most of the Javascript being used is pretty tame.

-# Usage
+## Usage

 First get yourself a custom Javascript injection extension for your browser.